seflless/debugger/README.md

         npm install -g debugger

- 2. To debug a script
+ 2. To debug a script or electron renderer web page

         debugger your-script.js

+     or

+        debugger index.html

  3. Press Command + R (OSX) or Control + R (Windows/Linux) to reload the script.